Pseudopithomyces chartarum

-Pithomyces chartarum is a fungus predominantly found in subtropical countries and other localities with warmer climates.
+Pseudopithomyces chartarum is a fungus predominantly found in subtropical countries and other localities with warmer climates.
 However, it occurs throughout the world including the United Kingdom, Europe and Netherlands.
-Pithomyces chartarum produces a mycotoxin called sporidesmin when it grows on plants, particularly grasses.
+Pseudopithomyces chartarum produces a mycotoxin called sporidesmin when it grows on plants, particularly grasses.
 Presence of the toxin in forage grasses causes facial eczema in sheep, and is especially problematic in areas such as New Zealand where sheep are intensively raised.
 Other health effect of P. chartarum are not well understood.

 History and taxonomy

 This species was first discovered by Miles Berkeley and Moses Ashley Curtis as Sporidesmium chartarum in 1874.
 It was independently named Sporidesmium bakeri by German mycologists Hans and Paul Sydow in 1914.
 Canadian mycologist Stanley Hughes examined specimens of both taxa in 1958 and concluded that they represented the same taxon which he contemplated assigning them to the genus Scheleobrachea.
 Several years later, the British mycologist Martin Ellis described the fungus in the genus Pithomyces as P. chartarum.
 It has been suggested that P. chartarum may be indigenous to New Zealand.